rkapl123/DBAddin/docs/DBModif.md

 *  preventRefreshFlag: returns Functions.preventRefreshFlag
 *  nonInteractiveErrMsgs: returns the currently collected error messages
 *  ... and any other key being set in the DBAddin settings (DBAddin.xll.config, DBAddinCentral.config or DBaddinUser.config)
+*  if the optional parameter keyword is set, then the settings as given in keyword in the connection string of the currently selected Environment is returned, similar to the [DBAddinSetting function](DBFuncs.md)

 ## Additional settings ("hidden" as they are not available in creation dialogs)